mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2015-10-07-virtualization-with-kvm.md

 This document contains the steps required for installing and configuring a KVM virtual host server for use as virtualized development lab environment.
-The main requirements were exposing all virtual machines to the local area network (bridged networking) and being able to connect to the host from windows clients using the Remote Desktop Protocol.
+The main requirement was exposing virtual machines to the ambient local area network (bridged networking).

-The underlying hardware at the time of writing was a Lenovo ThinkServer TS140 and the chosen operating system was Ubuntu Server 14.04 LTS.
+- Hardware: Lenovo ThinkServer TS140
+- Host OS: Ubuntu Server 16.04 LTS

 Hardware & BIOS Setup
 ====================

 - BIOS upgrade using a bootable DOS usb stick.
 Without the BIOS upgrade, system boot invariably failed if an external USB FDD was attached.
 - Boot to BIOS.
 There's also an option to use an EasySetup disk, but apparently it's only useful when installing a windows OS or VMware ESXi.
 - Enable virtualization extensions in CPU setup (VT)